Go to integrated search

 In New York City, misdemeanor charges are typically handled in Criminal Court, while felonies go to Supreme Court.
 Criminal Court judges often move quickly through arraignments, sometimes handling dozens in a single session.
 This pace means your attorney must be prepared with a concise, compelling bail argument.
 Supreme Court felony arraignments allow more time for argument and often result in more detailed judicial reasoning.
 Understanding which court is handling your case helps you and your counsel prepare realistic expectations for the hearing.
 The procedural differences can affect how much time your attorney has to present mitigating evidence.

-4. Pretrial Detention and Your Next Steps
+4. After Your Arraignment & Bail Hearing: Detention and Next Steps

 If bail is set too high or you are ordered detained, you have options.
 You can request a bail review before a different judge, or your attorney can file a motion for reconsideration.
 If you are detained, pretrial detention hearing procedures provide a formal opportunity to challenge the detention order.
 Many defendants do not realize that detention decisions are not final; challenging an unfavorable ruling early can lead to release before trial.